Monday’s healthy meal options on Key Biscayne

 Today’s menu

-Main Course: Beef Milanesa / Guava BBQ Chicken / Salmon / Crab Mac-N-Cheese
+Main Course: Shredded Beef (Ropa Vieja) / Hawaiian Chicken / Salmon / Pasta Bolognese

 The Golden-Hog has a complete line of specialty groceries for delivery.